Cluster configuration

 server node2 192.168.0.223:8080 cookie node2 check

-According to this configuration, user petitions will be balanced using the round-robin algorithm between the two OpenKM servers.
-If any OpenKM servers fail, the petitions will only be forwarded to the working one.
-At http://proxy/stats (default user: admin, password: admin), you will be able to see the node's status and other statistics.
+According to this configuration, user requests will be balanced using the round-robin algorithm between the two OpenKM servers.
+If any OpenKM servers fail, the requests will only be forwarded to the working server.
+At http://proxy/stats (default user: admin, password: admin), you will be able to see the nodes' status and other statistics.
 A complete manual of HAProxy is available at http://cbonte.github.io/haproxy-dconv/configuration-1.5.html.
 If you use another HAProxy version, some options may have changed.

 Master node

-This kind of node is not very different from the slaves, and the only real difference is it can run crontab tasks among other administration actions.
+This kind of node is not very different from the slaves, and the only real difference is that it can run crontab tasks among other administrative actions.
 As we said previously, to simplify the configuration, this master node will also store the cache and datastore files.

-In this example, we will also use this server as an NFS server, but it's widespread to have a SAN that acts as the NFS server.
+In this example, we will also use this server as an NFS server, but it's common to have a SAN that acts as the NFS server.

 Let's create these directories: